 We’ll take an acclimatization walk to Churup Lake (14,714 ft./ 4,485m).
 This short hike will give our bodies a chance to begin the process of adapting to altitude while relishing the landscape of Churup Gorge, and its azure glacial lake at the foot of the snow-capped mountain of the same name.
 We’ll return to the Andino Hotel for the night.

-Our priority will be to progressively acclimatize to the altitude, so we’ll continue with another hike to Auquiscocha Lake (14,169 ft / 4,319m) with beautiful views of mountains like Huascaran Sur and Hualcan.
+Our priority will be to progressively acclimatize to the altitude, so we’ll continue with another hike to the foot of the Huarapasca glacier (16,283ft./ 4,963 m) where we will review climbing skills.
 Return to Huaraz to prepare our bags for the move up to the Ishinca hut the next day.

 Today we’ll climb Urus Este (17,782 ft./5,420m).
 This peak is great for acclimatization as well as for refreshing and/or learning the skills you need for glacier travel.
 The route follows the east ridge of the mountain and is relatively short and straightforward.
 An alpine start will be needed, and we’ll leave the Ishinca hut by 4 a.m.
-We will ascend the steep moraine to the toe of the glacier (17,185 ft / 5,238m), where we will rope up and weave our way to the summit.
+We will ascend the steep moraine to the toe of the glacier (17,185 ft / 5,238m).
+As we move up closer to the summit we begin to scramble up 3rd and 4th class rock weaving our way to the summit pyramid.
 The climb to the top of Urus Este takes about seven hours.
 We’ll then return to the Ishinca Hut.